qurulab/.github/profile/README.md

 ## 🚀 Our Mission

-To design and deliver transformative technology that educates, empowers, and enriches communities across the globe.
+To design and deliver transformative technology that educates, empowers, and enriches people and their business across the globe.

 ---